We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 - Elective procedures and services such as cosmetic procedures, routine examinations or experimental treatments or therapy.

-Steps to File a Claim with Pet Insurance Australia?
+How to file a claim with Pet Insurance Australia

-- Downloading a claim form online or request to have one delivered by mail.
+- Download a claim form online or request to have one delivered by mail.

 - Once you have received your form, complete the first section and sign it